Innovate UK: History

+From 2020, Innovate UK was the delivery party of Ofwat's Innovation Fund, which aims to unlock and scale innovations that tackle water challenges across multiple different sectors in England and Wales.
+Innovate UK stepped back from the role in 2026 in order to better align with the UK Government’s new industrial strategy.

 Key people

 The current CEO is Stella Peace, following Indro Mukerjee’s retirement in October 2024.
 Mukerjee was preceded by Ian Campbell who served as interim executive chair from early 2018 until summer of 2020; Campbell was preceded by neuroscientist Ruth McKernan, who held the chief executive post for the three years leading up to the transition to UK Research and Innovation.

+The first CEO was Iain Gray CBE who had previously been the Managing Director and General Manager at Airbus UK.
+He stepped down in 2014 and subsequently became Director of Aerospace at Cranfield University.